mamccorkle/UALR_MAD_F22_Assignment_4_Android_Resources/README.md

 > :heavy_check_mark:  TODO 5: Initialize the text property of the TextView element with the "country_description_text" id by using the value retrieved in the previous TODO point<br>
 > :heavy_check_mark:  TODO 6: Define button_color resource.
 Remember, the button will have a specific color for pressed state and another one for the rest<br>
 > :heavy_check_mark:  TODO 7: Once defined, uncomment the following line<br>
-> TODO 8: Add a new layout for the MainActivity to be displayed on landscape orientation<br>
+> :heavy_check_mark:  TODO 8: Add a new layout for the MainActivity to be displayed on landscape orientation<br>
-> TODO 9: Make sure the appropriate bitmap image is displayed for the two considered languages<br>
+> :heavy_check_mark:  TODO 9: Make sure the appropriate bitmap image is displayed for the two considered languages<br>

 #### Submission Due Date: